 • Automatic Recording

 In the US alone, there are between 36 and 56 million business meetings held every day, and on average, employees attend 62 meetings each month.
+And unfortunately, much of the valuable information exchanged in those meetings is lost only moments later.
+So, what is the best way to record a meeting?

 The forgetting curve helps explain why we need to get better at documenting meetings